Kingxukai/linux/Documentation/userspace-api/media/v4l/func-select.rst

 =========

 ``nfds``
-  The highest-numbered file descriptor in any of the three sets, plus 1.
+  The highest-numbered file descriptor in any of the woke three sets, plus 1.

 ``readfds``
   File descriptions to be watched if a read() call won't block.